ibm-cloud-docs/text-to-speech/custom-rules.md

 -   A sounds-like translation can contain only *Katakana* characters. *Kanji* and *Hiragana* characters are not allowed.
 -   When you create a translation (sounds-like or phonetic) for a word, you can also specify an optional `part_of_speech` field to identify the word's part of speech.
 The service uses the part of speech to produce the correct intonation for the word.
 For a complete list, see [Japanese parts of speech](#partsOfSpeech).
 -   You can create only a single entry for any word, and you can specify only a single part of speech for any word.
 You cannot create multiple entries with different parts of speech (for instance, noun and verb) for the same word.
 Adding a translation for a word that exists in a model overwrites the word's existing translation, including its part of speech.

+    For improved naturalness of synthesized speech, do not create custom entries for long phrases.
+Create translations for single words or short phrases only.
+Note that other languages limit translation to single words only.
+    {: important}

 -   The service applies the longest matching word from the word/translation pairs that are defined for a custom model.
 For example, consider the following three entries for a custom model.

     ```json